The Danish Girl (film): Development

 Screenwriter Lucinda Coxon worked on the screenplay for a decade before it was produced.
 She told Creative Screenwriting: I started in 2004 and within a couple of years we had a script we were happy to send out.
-We were terribly excited and I was fantastically naïve, because when you fall in love with a project, you assume that everyone else will be in love with it as well.
+We were terribly excited and I was fantastically naïve because when you fall in love with a project, you assume that everyone else will be in love with it as well.
 The actors were very much in love with it.
 Several well-known actresses wanted to play Gerda, but the subject matter made it quite difficult to find someone to play Lili.
 We scheduled various directors and with each director came a new draft.In September 2009, Tomas Alfredson revealed to Variety that production on the project would precede that of his upcoming Tinker Tailor Soldier Spy adaptation, adding: "We have been in talks for close to a year, and we are soon going into production".
 In December 2009, Swedish newspapers reported that Alfredson was no longer attached to direct The Danish Girl and would begin work on Tinker Tailor Soldier Spy next.
 Alfredson said he regretted that reports of him working on The Danish Girl spread before the deal was finalized.
 He also said that he still wanted to make the film and might return to the project.

 On 12 January 2010, Swedish director Lasse Hallström told Swedish media that he had been assigned to replace Alfredson as director.

 Casting

-In 2008, Nicole Kidman was originally attached to play Einar/Lili and would also produce the film through her company Blossom Films.
+In 2008, Nicole Kidman was originally attached to play Lili and produce the film through her company Blossom Films.
 Charlize Theron was originally slated to play the role of Gerda Wegener but, after leaving the project, was replaced by Gwyneth Paltrow.
 Paltrow then left the project due to location changes.
 Uma Thurman was also a rumoured replacement.
 In September 2010, Marion Cotillard was rumored to be the lead candidate for the role of Gerda Wegener.

 On 11 June 2010, The Hollywood Reporter revealed that the film had received €1.2 million ($1.5 million) in subsidy financing from Germany's NRW Film Board.
-The conditions of the deal include the planned 19-day shoot in Germany.
+The conditions of the deal included the planned 19-day shoot in Germany.
 In February 2011, Screen Daily reported that the film would begin shooting in July of the same year and that Rachel Weisz would play Wegener.
 In May, it was revealed that both Weisz and Hallström had left the project.

 On 28 April 2014, it was announced that Tom Hooper would direct the film with Eddie Redmayne as the lead.
 While filming Jupiter Ascending, Redmayne spoke with Lana Wachowski, saying she "told me where to start reading, and where to start educating myself" about Gerda and Lili.
 On 19 June 2014, Alicia Vikander was announced in the cast.
 On 8 January 2015, Matthias Schoenaerts joined the cast.